-Reality: Most Child life insurance policies cover the income-earning parent's life rather than the child's.
-The advantages provided are such that the child's dreams can be realised even if the parents are not present.
+Reality: Most child life insurance policies cover the income-earning parent's life rather than the child's.
+The advantages provided are such that the child's aspirations can be realized even when the parents are not around.

-- The death benefit is paid out in a lump sum when the insured parent dies, and it does not cover the child's future requirements.
+Myth 2: When an insured parent dies, the death benefit is paid out as a lump amount and does not cover the child's future requirements.

-- Inflation is not taken into account when making Child plans.
-As a result, the reimbursements will not be sufficient to support the child's tuition.
+Myth 3: Inflation is not taken into account in Child plans.
+As a result, the reimbursements will not be adequate to support the child's tuition.

-Reality: To generate higher returns, market linked Child life policies invest your money in a fund of your choice.
-Some plans offer Guaranteed Loyalty Additions, which increase a particular percentage of fund value to your investment fund on an annual basis when certain years are completed.
+Reality: To create greater returns, market linked Child life policies put your money in a fund of your choice.
+Some plans provide Guaranteed Loyalty Additions, which increase a particular percentage of fund value to your investment fund on an annual basis when certain years are completed.
 These characteristics allow you to grow faster.

-- If you invest in Child plans, your money will be locked for the whole policy term and will not be able to be withdrawn in instalments.
+Myth 4: If you invest in a Child plan, your money will be locked for the whole policy term and will not be able to be withdrawn in instalments.

-Reality: Child plans are flexible in reality.
+Reality: Child plans are adaptable in reality.
 After completing a 5-year term in a market-linked plan, you can make partial withdrawals.

 Reality: All of the aspects of a market-linked Child plan are clearly stated.
-You will receive documentation and frequent holdings statements, allowing you to keep track of your investment.
+You will get documentation and frequent holdings statements, allowing you to keep track of your investment.

 Disclaimer: This article is issued in the general public interest and meant for general information purposes only.
 Readers are advised not to rely on the contents of the article as conclusive in nature and should research further or consult an expert in this regard.